-These registers contain the measured output voltages, expressed as unsigned sixteen bits integers, with a resolution of 0.1 V. Given a register value, the corresponding actual voltage for a light output
+This register contains the measured output voltage, expressed as an unsigned sixteen bits integer, with a resolution of 0.1 V. Given a register value, the corresponding actual voltage for a light output can be calculated as follows:

-MeasuredVoltage[x] [V] = value(MEASURED\VOLTAGE[x]) \ 0.1
+MeasuredVoltage [V] = value(MEASURED\VOLTAGE0) \ 0.1

-These registers are updated as long as the outputs are activated.
-The registers stop being updated when the outputs turn off.
-These registers are read only.
+This register is updated as long as the output is activated.
+The register stop being updated when the output turns off.
+This register is read only.